 The months of December and January can represent up to 30% of a brand’s overall yearly sales.
 Preparing to make the most of the Q4 opportunity cannot be taken lightly, and must start right now.

 Like all those kinds Santa will be visiting, your customers are also waiting.
 Are you ready to deliver?◾

 ► Ready to capitalize on the points in this post?
 Get The Omnichannel Marketer’s Holiday Domination Guide for FREE and get more actionable insights to own the 2018 holiday season!

 Lindsay Tjepkema is the Director of Marketing at Emarsys and host of the Marketer + Machine podcast.
-She and her team deliver resources that empower marketers to seek out solutions and strategies that will allow them to thrive by focusing on what they love – strategy, content, and creative – not the technology, itself.
-Although her true love is tech marketing, she has worked in a range of industries, from life science to talent management, economic development to software development, eProcurement to social networks and more.
+She and her team deliver resources that empower marketers to seek out solutions and strategies that will allow them to focus on what they love – strategy, content, and creative – not technology.
+Although her true love is tech marketing, Lindsay has worked in a range of industries, from life science to talent management, economic development to software development, eProcurement to social networks, and more.
 She has crafted and executed B2B and B2C strategies for brands like Intel, LinkedIn Marketing Solutions, OfficeDepot, SalonCentric, Ashley Furniture, and more.
 Her experience is built on time spent leading in-house teams, in agency settings, and independently running her own marketing consultancy.